 Content that Makes a Difference is the Key

-Today the quality of your content is not defined by a low or high keyword density.
-Even if you don’t overindulge in keyword optimization, there are still other factors to think about, like good grammar or uniqueness.
+Today the quality of your content is not define by a low or high keyword density.
+Even if you don’t overindulge in keyword optimization.
+There are still other factors to think about, like good grammar or uniqueness.
 Above all, though, high quality content makes a difference in the readers’ lives: answers their questions, helps solve their problems, or truly entertains.
-With content like that, you get all the social media shares and exposure you need – and ultimately, the good rankings you have been running after.
+With content like that, you get all the social media shares and exposure you need – and ultimately.
+The good rankings you have been running after.

 How about your website, did you sacrifice content quality for keyword density in the earlier days?
 What was the outcome?
 Share your experience in the comments.